crate/eventhub-consumer-azure-function/README.rst

     cr8 run-crate 4.1.x -e CRATE_HEAP_SIZE=2G --keep-data -s path.data=$HOME/crate/example

 This starts a CrateDB Instance running on the local machine using up to 2GB of memory.
 The data is stored in the path given to ``path.data``.
-In the
-The command should also print the connection strings to the shell window, the defaults are:
+The command also prints the connection strings to the shell window, the defaults are:

 .. code-block:: shell